Trump announces Tom Homan, his former acting ICE director, will be administration’s ‘border czar’

 This story and headline have been updated with additional developments.

-Tal Kopan, Eli Watkins, Catherine E. Shoichet and Jack Forrest contributed to this report.
+CNN’s Jack Forrest, Michelle Shen, Catherine E. Shoichet, Tal Kopan and Eli Watkins contributed to this report.

 The-CNN-Wire